 Personal property can include goods, vehicles, intellectual property (such as copyright, trademarks, patents and design rights), bank accounts, private commercial licences, assigned rights, shares, bonds and other financial property.
 It excludes land, buildings and fixtures attached to the land.

-The PPSR is managed by the Registrar of Personal Property Securities.
-It is within the Australian Financial Security Authority (AFSA), which is an executive agency under the Attorney General’s portfolio.
+Managed by the Registrar of Personal Property Securities, the PPSR is within the Australian Financial Security Authority (AFSA), an executive agency under the Attorney General’s portfolio.
 The Registrar determines what interests can be registered on the PPSR, when the PPSR is not available, and investigates misuse of the PPSR.

 Registering interests on the PPSR